Promise to Protect, Pledge to Heal

 - Renew your safe environment certification.
 (Link to Instructions on how to renew your safe environment certification.)

 - Complete other required/optional training required by your parish or school.

 - Conduct a new criminal background check for new employment.

 - If you need assistance logging into your CMG Connect account or if you are unsure of your username or password, please contact your parish or school on-site safe environment coordinator.

 For those attending Safe Environment Education session:

-Safe Environment Education sessions are not appropriate for those under the age of 18 and still in High School.
-Please do not bring your underage children unless the location specifies that child care is provided.
+Safe Environment Education sessions are not appropriate for those under the age of 18 years.
+Please select a session that will allow you to participate without minors present.

 Virtual Session participants must participate in the session using a device that has a camera and microphone, and they are expected to actively participate in the session throughout the training.
 Please do not plan on attending the training at a time where you will be driving or unable to devote your full attention to the training.
 Virtual session participant class sizes are limited, and individuals are encouraged to attend an in-person session whenever possible and available.